 In interior design, programming is like detective work.
 It’s the process of gathering and analyzing information about a problem before trying to solve it with design.

-Architects William M. Peña and Steven A. Parshall distilled programming down to a five-step process in their book Problem Seeking in order to simplify the programming process:
+Architects William M. Peña and Steven A. Parshall distilled programming down to a five-step process in their book Problem Seeking to simplify the programming process:

 - Goals— What does the client want to achieve, and Why?